tech-med/medlearnity.com/src/content/blog/how-to-study-for-the-psychiatry-shelf-exam/index.md

 ---

-title: "How to Study For the Psychiatry Shelf Exam"
+title: 'How to Study For the Psychiatry Shelf Exam'
 pubDate: 2020-08-27
 categories:
-  - "shelf-exams"
+  - 'shelf-exams'
-  - "study-schedule"
+  - 'study-schedule'
-description: "How can you prepare for your Psychiatry Shelf Exam?"
+description: 'How can you prepare for your Psychiatry Shelf Exam?'
 ---

 # How can you prepare for your Psychiatry Shelf Exam?